neuron-cloud/senova-ai-projects/README.md

 ## Mission

 To develop intelligent systems that elevate human care, cognition, and connection.
-Senova AI bridges the gap between logic and empathy—engineering tools that understand nuance, adapt to need, and scale trust.
+Senova AI bridges the gap between logic and empathy, engineering tools that understand nuance, adapt to need, and scale trust.

 ## Vision